×

 When we asked expats in Indonesia if healthcare and health insurance are expensive in Indonesia, they wrote...

 "Healthcare and health insurance in Indonesia can be expensive, depending on the type of care and insurance coverage needed.
 Generally, basic healthcare services such as doctor visits and vaccinations are relatively affordable, but more specialized treatments and procedures can be costly.
-Health insurance premiums can also be expensive, especially for comprehensive coverage, but there are government-subsidized health insurance plans available for those who qualify," explained one expat living in Indonesia.
+Health insurance premiums can also be expensive, especially for comprehensive coverage, but there are government-subsidized health insurance plans available for those who qualify," mentioned another expat when asked about moving to Indonesia.

 Get Quote